 Global change brings new urgency to questions the Museum has asked throughout its distinguished history—what species exist on Earth, where they live, and how they have changed over time.
 It also means that increasing public understanding and engagement with these issues is of vital importance.
 Whether you visit us in person or online, whether you come to learn about our collections or simply have fun, I hope you will be excited to join us in this mission.

+The Peabody Museum of Natural History is an administrative unit of Yale University, reporting through the Provost to the University, President and the Yale Corporation.
+The Yale Peabody Museum operates under the authority of the Yale Corporation, which appoints the Museum Director on the nomination of the President.
+The Museum’s Board of Curators is comprised of 19 full-time Yale faculty members, including the Director, who are appointed by the Corporation on nomination by the President.
+The current governance structure at the Museum integrates the academic expertise of its faculty curators with the professional skills of a full-time staff.
+The Director, aided by senior administrative staff, bears responsibility for management.
+In 1995, a formal collaboration was established among the Yale Peabody Museum, the Yale Institute for Biospheric Studies, and the School of Forestry and Environmental Studies.
+This environmental partnership recognizes the Peabody Museum as a resource and catalyst for interdisciplinary research on the earth’s history and environment, and seeks to strengthen the intellectual ties between the Museum and other groups with a shared interest in environmental research at Yale.
 The Museum’s collections are a major component of the research and teaching activities of the Peabody and Yale.
 The Curators and staff are engaged in contributing new knowledge based on the Museum’s research materials and making this knowledge available to the general public and to specialized audiences.
 All collections are used in undergraduate and graduate teaching and research, as well as in public programs and exhibitions.
 The Yale Peabody Museum fills many important roles on the Yale University campus, particularly as it has expanded its role in the community and the region, thereby offering a “front door” to the University for the general public.

 Engaging Our Communities | Download the report here [PDF 2.1 MB]